seanfreiburg/MovieTracker/README.md

 # Follow ups

-I would like to add better error handling in the UI.
+I would like to add better error handling to handle network issues.

 Sometimes the images pop in oddly, I would like to figure out if I could load the rows in order.

 I could leverage the database to make the app work better offline

+Navigation isn't really what I would like but it works well enough for this project.